sheehui/tp/docs/UserGuide.md

 Do take note that there is a near duplicate check for names.
 This means that when adding a person whose name is similar to another client already found in DonnaFin, the result display will prompt the user as such but the client will still be added to the contact list.
-However, if the names are complete duplcates they will be rejected.
+However, if the names are exact duplicates they will be rejected.

 Near duplicate:
 ![DuplicateRejectionMessage](images/NearDuplicateRejectionMessage.png)